Log in

 Inside sales vs. outside sales salary: South Africa

 Note that salaries depend on the specific country, its standard of living and market fluctuations.
-Different situations call for and value the types of sales representatives differently.
+These situations call for and value the two types of sales representatives differently.

-Take this cultural difference into account when hiring for either inside or outside sales roles in specific countries.
-Use the above numbers as a baseline for their respective countries.
-Notice that there’s a pattern?
-Outside sales professionals are paid slightly more than inside reps.
+Consider these differences when hiring for either outside or inside sales roles in specific countries.
+Use the above numbers as a baseline, noticing that outside sales professionals tend to be paid slightly more than inside reps.

-Here’s the case for higher salary for outside sales representatives:
+Here’s the case for a higher salary for outside sales representatives:

-• Deals closed through outside sales are often larger than inside sales (as outside sales reps usually work on higher-value deals)
+• Deals closed through outside sales are often larger or higher value than inside sales

 • Field reps often have more years of sales experience

-Being out on the field requires lots of adaptability from a sales rep’s perspective.
+Being out in the field also requires adaptability from a sales rep’s perspective.
 The more experienced they are, the easier it is to handle any curveballs and unforeseen circumstances.

-• In the US, inside reps get an average $9,822 commission, while outside reps get an average $15,123 commission
+In the US, inside reps get an average of $12,000 yearly commission, while outside reps get an average of $22,560 commission

-Salaries and commissions for sales reps should reflect the value of their skillset, talent and the results they create for their team.
+While benchmarks are helpful, salaries and commissions should reflect the value of each rep’s skillset, talent and the results they create for their team.

 The cost and scalability of inside and outside sales

-As well as the salaries associated with hiring inside and outside sales reps, there are also costs to consider around commissions, and the growth potential that comes when hiring for these roles.
+In addition to the salaries associated with hiring inside and outside sales reps, you should also consider commission costs and growth potential for these roles.

 The cost and scalability of an inside sales team

 With an inside sales team, your budget can go a long way.
-All these reps need are a computer, a solid internet connection and a CRM to help them always stay on track.
+Reps simply need a computer, a solid internet connection and tools including a CRM system to help them stay on track.

 As you add more inside reps to your team, the cost of running your sales operations doesn’t skyrocket.
 New costs include a new hire’s salary, an additional CRM seat and sales training.

-With a bigger team that operates from your office, or even their own home if they work remotely, you can now reach more prospects and upscale your sales.
-On top of that, with a great CRM tool your inside sales team will be able to:
+Potential for growth offsets those costs.
+With a bigger team that operates from your office (or even their own home if they work remotely), you can now reach more prospects and upscale your sales.
+On top of that, with a great CRM tool like Pipedrive, your inside sales team will be able to:

 The cost and scalability of an outside sales team

-Growing your outside sales team will usually cost you more than just salaries and CRM seats, but the argument is that the payoff is exponentially higher.
-Also, in some cases depending on the industry, product, and stage your business is in, the cost might be well worth it.
+Growing your outside sales team will usually cost you more than salaries and CRM seats – it’ll include things like travel, lunch meetings and event tickets.
+However, depending on your industry, product and stage of your business, the cost might be well worth it.

 Your field reps rely on the quality of their in-person meetings.
-This means that for every new rep, you must ensure the budget for flights, dinners, meeting rooms, accommodation, a company car and more.
+For every new rep, you must ensure you can meet the budget for flights, dinners, meeting rooms, accommodation, a company car and more.

-On top of that, face-to-face conversations can’t be automated.
-Your rep can’t have the same conversation with more than one lead at the same time.
+On top of that, you can’t automate face-to-face conversations.
+Your rep can’t have the same discussion with more than one lead at the same time.
 These conversations also last longer than a typical phone call or an email exchange.

-In other words, an outside sales representative can only be closing one deal at a time.
-They spend significantly more time switching (i.e. traveling) between two leads than an inside sales rep does.
+In other words, an outside sales representative may only be able to manage a single relationship and close one deal at a time.
+They also spend significantly more time switching (i.e., traveling) between two leads than an inside sales rep does.

-If you’re selling high-ticket products or services, investing in outside sales reps can yield returns for many years to come.
+However, if you’re selling high-ticket products or services, investing in outside sales reps can yield returns for many years to come.
+Jaakko Paalanen suggests the following:

 The sales experience requirements for outside sales vs. inside sales

-Looking for superstar salespeople?
-If you want to hire for specific roles in inside and/or outside sales, there’s one truth to keep in mind: all high-performing sales reps are great communicators who are driven by understanding their prospects and focused on results.
+What should you look for in inside and outside salespeople?
+Keep in mind that all high-performing sales reps are great communicators driven by understanding their prospects and focused on results.

 Inside sales experience requirements

-When reviewing the CVs of potential candidates for inside sales representative jobs, here’s what you’ll want to look for and ask about in your interviews.
+When reviewing CVs for inside sales representative jobs, here’s what you’ll want to look for and ask about in your interviews:

-• Process-driven selling: Inside sales benefits from a well-defined sales funnel and clear sales activities that move a deal from one stage to the other, often quite fast.
-A sales rep that can show you how and why a CRM drives their daily and weekly action items is a valuable one.
+• Process-driven selling skills.
+Inside sales’ well-defined funnel and clear sales activities move deals from one stage to the other, often quickly.
+A sales rep who can show you how and why a CRM drives their daily and weekly action items is a valuable one.

-• Genuine excitement about working in a team: Unless it’s a remote role, inside sales jobs involve spending 40 hours a week in an office.
-The more comfortable your reps are being around a team, and the more driven and energized they are by them, the better their results.
+• Genuine excitement about working in a team.
+Unless it’s a remote role, inside sales jobs involve spending 40 hours a week in an office.
+The more comfortable, driven and energized your reps are around a team, the better their results will be.

-• Ability to communicate clearly, both in writing and over the phone: Inside reps have a limited window to deliver their message to the decision maker they’re talking to.
-There’s no room for fluff or vague promises.
-Whether they’re having their sales conversation through email, social media, live chat, or web conferencing they have to articulate their messages well.
+• The ability to communicate clearly in writing and over the phone.
+Inside reps have a limited window to deliver their message to the decision-maker.
+Whether sales conversations occur over email, social selling, live chat or web conferencing, reps must articulate their messages well.

-• Readiness for fast-paced selling and openness to change: A short sales cycle can mean frequent switching between various sales funnel stages, leads and tools.
-It also means that as the team shifts priorities, the rep needs to be open to changes in quotas or sales strategies that may happen as a result.
+• Readiness for fast-paced selling and openness to change.
+A shorter sales cycle can mean frequent switching between funnel stages, leads and tools.
+As the team shifts priorities, reps need to be open to swift changes in quotas or strategies.

 Outside sales experience requirements

-Here’s what to look for when hiring a high-performing field sales rep.
+On the other hand, here’s what to look for when hiring a high-performing field sales rep:

-• A self-starter who enjoys working on their own, outside of the office: Field sales can be quite lonely, but for the right person, that’s not a bad thing.
-A great outside sales rep will thrive working on their own, focusing on one relationship at the time.
+• A self-starter who enjoys solo work on the go.
+A great field sales rep will thrive working independently, focusing on one relationship at a time.

-• Openness to new environments, people and roadblocks (literal and figurative): No two days are the same in outside sales.
-Every person, meeting and location is unique, and that can be a challenge on its own.
-Look for a rep who will make the most out of every situation, including a delayed flight and a last-minute cancellation.
+• Openness to new environments, people and challenges.
+No two days are the same in outside sales.
+Every person, meeting and location is unique, so look for a rep who will make the most out of every situation (e.g., a delayed flight or last-minute cancellation).

 Throughout their sales process, both inside and outside sales reps: